rqlite/rqlite-js/docs/test/README.md

 npm run test
 ```

 These tests will all be run against the ES6 code and are used to check errors during development.
-Once a build is complete tests can be run on the babelifed, ES5 code, with this command `npm run test-build`.
-The test-build task will run as part of the release process to prevent failing builds from being released.
+Once a build is complete tests can be run on the babelifed, ES5 code, with this command [./bin/docker-test-integrations.sh](../../bin/docker-test-integrations.sh).
+The npm `test-build` task will run as part of the release process to prevent ES5 code which fails builds from being released.

 ## Integration Tests
 There is a script to help with runnig docker integrations tests end to end just run the following command: